DigitalPublishingToolkit/TOD18-Geoblocking/md/08RuggBurroughsPeriscope.md

-and the digital attacks of the hacker group Anonymous, they starkly revealed the importance of social media apps in conflicts between states and their citizens.[^05RuggBurroughsPeriscope_24] As live-streaming continues to enmesh itself within the structures of social media platforms and as Civic Streaming increasingly becomes an important tool to communicate and share information in times of crisis, it was will be subject to increased efforts by states to restrict and control its use.
+and the digital attacks of the hacker group Anonymous, they starkly revealed the importance of social media apps in conflicts between states and their citizens.[^05RuggBurroughsPeriscope_24] As live-streaming continues to enmesh itself within the structures of social media platforms and as civic streaming increasingly becomes an important tool to communicate and share information in times of crisis, it was will be subject to increased efforts by states to restrict and control its use.